Dead Butt Syndrome: How Weak Glutes Cause Back Pain

 Last updated

-This isn’t just a catchy name for lazy muscles.
-Dead butt syndrome, medically known as gluteal amnesia, is a real phenomenon that affects millions of desk workers worldwide.
-When your glutes stop doing their job properly, other muscles are forced to pick up the slack, often leading to chronic back pain, hip discomfort, and a host of other issues that can seriously impact your quality of life.
+This isn’t just some catchy nickname for lazy muscles.
+Dead butt syndrome, or gluteal amnesia if you want the proper medical term, is a real phenomenon that affects millions of desk workers.
+When your glutes stop doing their job properly, other muscles have to pick up the slack, often leading to chronic back pain, hip problems, and a bunch of other issues that can seriously mess with your quality of life.

 The good news?
-Understanding how dead butt syndrome develops and taking targeted action can help you wake up those sleeping glutes and reclaim your pain-free life.
-Let’s dive into why this happens and what you can do about it.
+Once you understand how dead butt syndrome develops and take some targeted action, you can wake up those sleeping glutes and get back to a pain-free life.
+Here’s what I’ve learned about why this happens and what actually works to fix it.

-• Dead butt syndrome occurs when prolonged sitting causes your glute muscles to “forget” how to activate properly
+• Dead butt syndrome happens when prolonged sitting causes your glute muscles to “forget” how to activate properly

 • Weak glutes force your hamstrings, hip flexors, and lower back muscles to overcompensate, leading to pain and injury